 Bloom Time: June

-Polygonatum multiflorum is a rhizomatous perennial growing up to 3 feet (90 cm) tall and up to 10 inches (25 cm) broad, with arching stems of alternate leaves.
-The flowers are slightly necked, pendent, tubular, white, with green tips, hanging from the undersides of the stems.
+Polygonatum multiflorum is a rhizomatous perennial with alternate leaves on arching stems.
+It grows up to 3 feet (90 cm) tall and up to 10 inches (25 cm) wide.
+Flowers are slightly necked, pendent, tubular, white with green tips, hanging from the undersides of the stems.